-Some patients may also experience more sensitivity in the nerves in their mouth.
-This is another common situation where sedation could be right for you.
-You should always talk to your dentist about any painful sensations that you experience during any treatments, evening cleanings.
+Some patients may also experience more sensitivity in the nerves in their mouths.
+This is another common situation where conscious sedation in Ottawa could be right for you.
+You should always talk to your dentist about any painful sensations that you experience during any treatments or even cleanings.
 They can determine what the best method is for alleviating pain – including sedation.

 General Anxiety Disorder

 General anxiety disorder is another common situation that could require sedation therapy.
 This can be particularly beneficial to those with a combination of other underlying health problems such as hypertension and angina.

 Some people are resistant to local anaesthetic applied during the dental procedure.
 There are many theories out there trying to explain the phenomenon, from different location of nerves, to the chemistry of the cell membrane, to mutation in the genetic structure.

 Whatever the case, this does not mean that these patients have to go through unpleasant dental experiences without any pain relief.
 Sedation dentistry in Ottawa can significantly reduce the level of pain.
 Even though conscious sedation in Ottawa does not work as well as local dental anaesthesia in Ottawa for most people, it does make a big difference!

 Causes of Dental Anxiety and Dental Phobia

 Patients may develop dental anxiety due to a number of reasons, including:

 - Feelings of loss of control or helplessness.
 If you think about sitting in a dental chair with your mouth wide open, no wonder that some patients feel unpleasantly helpless.